-The data obtained through Results Matter will be used to describe child progress across specific developmental and educational domains as well as through global outcomes developed by the national Early Childhood Outcomes Center and the U.S. Department of Education.
+Data obtained through Results Matter are used to describe children's progress across specific developmental and educational domains as well as functional outcomes developed by the Early Childhood Technical Assistance Center and the U.S. Department of Education.
 These outcomes illustrate the integrated nature of early childhood development and allow the comparison of information from programs using different assessment tools.

 Results Matter promotes:

-- assessment of child learning and developmental progress
+- Authentic assessment of children's learning and developmental progress